Broome Hall: 20th century

 In the Second World War, it served as headquarters of Canadian forces in Britain.
 Its gravel drive was reinforced with concrete to withstand the weight of tanks.

 In 1954, the White Fathers, Christian missionaries in Africa and an order of monks, bought the property and used it as their British novitiate, for training new monks.

-The actor Oliver Reed bought the 56-bedroom property in 1971 and became the "Master of Broome Hall" for eight years.
+The actor Oliver Reed bought the 56-bedroom property in 1971 and became the so-called "Master of Broome Hall" for eight years.
 Reed only bought the house because he was looking for a field for a horse he had bought from Johnny Kidd, the father of future supermodel Jodie Kidd, who ran a stud farm in Ewhurst.
 He then spent a fortune renovating it.
 The naked wrestling scene with Reed and Alan Bates in Ken Russell's 1969 film Women in Love is said to have been filmed there.
 Reed was banned from his local pub there for descending a chimney naked and shouting out: "Ho!
 Ho!
 Ho!
 I'm Santa Claus."
-According to legend, Reed buried the jewellery collection of a former girlfriend in the grounds where it still lies.
+According to an estate agent's negotiator, Reed buried the jewellery collection of a former girlfriend in the grounds where it still lies.

 The house was then bought by a property developer who converted it into flats.
 It was assessed and recognised as a Grade II-listed building in 1987.